BinFlush/striptest/README.md

 Every row has now got a second strip under its first.
 It is the same patch, exposed for the same number of seconds, but through filter 3 instead of filter 2.
 The strips are read exactly as before, and a place along them is still one part of the picture.
 So we find our shadow in the upper strip of the reference row, and look at the strip right under it.
 Sliding a finger along the row works here too (on the right above): the shadow that is a III at filter 2 becomes a II at filter 3, which is what we wanted.

 And the highlights?
-The same exercise on the Zone VIII highlight shows that filter 3 leaves it in Zone VIII at 16 seconds, only a little lighter than it was, and that it is still an VIII at 20 seconds, where filter 2 had already turned it into a VII.
-So filter 3 it is, and the right exposure is probably a little above 16 seconds.
+The same exercise on the Zone VIII highlight shows that filter 3 lifts it to a IX at 16 seconds, and that it is an VIII again at 20 seconds.
+So filter 3 it is, and the right exposure is probably a third of a stop or so above 16 seconds.

 The two filters are lined up by the paper speeds in Ilford's data sheet.
-Multigrade filters are speed matched: 00 to 3 need the same exposure, and 4 and 5 need one stop more.
+Multigrade filters are speed matched: 00 to 3 need the same exposure, and 4 and 5 need more.
+On Multigrade IV that is a whole stop, and on the current Multigrade RC Deluxe only about an eighth of a stop, if the data sheet is to be believed.
 What two filters of the same speed have in common is a tone just a bit lighter than middle grey, and from there a harder filter pushes everything lighter further up, and everything darker further down.
 With other filters, a colour head, or filters that have faded over the years this is going to be off, so the same goes as before: the strips are there to build intuition.

 ### The second teststrip
-So we go up to filter 3, and expect the right exposure to be a little above 16 seconds.
+So we go up to filter 3, and expect the right exposure to be somewhat above 16 seconds.
 We want a finer teststrip that starts just above 16 seconds: 5 patches in 1/6 stop steps.
 We type 16 into **Base, seconds**, choose 1/6 and 5 steps, and open **Metronome and counting**.
 There we set **Base is step** to 0, which places the base one step *before* the first patch, like `-p -1` does in the script (leave it empty and the base lands in the middle, and 1 puts it on the first patch).
+With a timer the same field is found under **Placing the base**.
 Since we want to stop the exposure between each patch this time, we also tick **Count each step from zero, adding to the one before**, and set **Count every** to beat, which makes that kind of counting easier:

 <p align="center"><img src="figures/web-second-strip-settings.png" width="300" align="top" alt="Base 16 seconds, 5 steps of 1/6 stop, base placed before the first patch, counting every beat and each step from zero"> <img src="figures/web-second-strip.png" width="300" align="top" alt="The result: tempo 194, and the counts 58, 7, 8, 9 and 10"></p>